-Professor Walker’s research lies at the intersection of taxation and corporate governance, with a particular focus on executive compensation.
-Recent projects include “Evolving Executive Equity Compensation and the Limits of Optimal Contracting,” published in the Vanderbilt Law Review, and “Suitable for Framing: Business Deductions in a Net Income Tax System,” published in the William and Mary Law Review.
+Professor David Walker is the recipient of BU Law’s Michael Melton Memorial Award for Teaching Excellence and Boston University’s Metcalf Award for Excellence in Teaching.His research lies at the intersection of taxation and corporate governance, with a particular focus on executive compensation.
+Recent projects include “A Tax Response to the Executive Pay Problem,” published in the Boston University Law Review, and “Evolving Executive Equity Compensation and the Limits of Optimal Contracting,” published in the Vanderbilt Law Review.